ggeerraarrdd/vacation/README.md

 ### Initial Release

-The [initial realease](https://github.com/ggeerraarrdd/vacation/releases/tag/v1.0.0) of _VRTechnologies_ was submitted as the final project for [IS 421: Systems Analysis and Design](https://www.cdm.depaul.edu/academics/pages/courseinfo.aspx?Subject=IS&CatalogNbr=421) (DePaul University, 2023).
+The [initial realease](https://github.com/ggeerraarrdd/vacation/releases/tag/v1.0.0) of _VRTechnologies_ was submitted as a final project for [IS 421: Systems Analysis and Design](https://www.cdm.depaul.edu/academics/pages/courseinfo.aspx?Subject=IS&CatalogNbr=421) (DePaul University, 2023).

 ## Future Work